xStarbound/xStarbound/doc/lua/world.md

 #### `ItemDescriptor` world.containerSwapItems(`EntityId` entityId, `ItemDescriptor` items, `unsigned` offset)

-A combination of world.containerItemApply and world.containerSwapItemsNoCombine that attempts to combine items before swapping and returns the leftovers if stacking was successful or the previous contents of the container slot if the items did not stack.
+A combination of `world.containerItemApply` and `world.containerSwapItemsNoCombine` that attempts to combine items before swapping and returns the leftovers if stacking was successful or the previous contents of the container slot if the items did not stack.

 ---

+#### `Json` world.callScriptedEntity(`EntityId` entityId, `String` functionName, [`Json...` args])
-#### `LuaValue` world.callScriptedEntity(`EntityId` entityId, `String` functionName, [`LuaValue` args ...])
+#### `LuaValue` world.callScriptedEntity(`EntityId` entityId, `String` functionName, [`LuaValue...` args])

 Attempts to call the specified function name in the context of the specified scripted entity with any specified arguments and returns the result of that call.
 This method is synchronous and thus can only be used on local master entities, i.e. scripts run on the server may only call scripted entities (on the same world) that are also server-side mastered, and scripts run on the client may only call scripted entities that are client-side mastered on that client.

+On xStarbound with `"safeScripts"` enabled, all arguments must be valid JSON, and an error will be thrown after the script call if the returned result isn't convertible to valid JSON.

 For more featureful entity messaging, use `world.sendEntityMessage`.
-To call a world script context, use `world.callScriptContext`.
+To call a world script context, use `world.callScriptContext` server-side or set up an appropriate message handler in a server-side script and send an entity message that invokes it client-side.

+> **Warning:** If `"safeScripts"` is disabled on xStarbound, and regardless of this on other Starbound servers and clients, potentially unsafe Lua values can be passed through `args` and/or returned through this function's return value.
+>
+> If unsafe passing is allowed, you should avoid passing Lua bindings or anything that can call them.
+Calling entity bindings after the entity has been removed from the game *will* almost certainly cause segfaults or memory corruption!

 ---

 #### `RpcPromise<Json>` world.sendEntityMessage(`Variant<EntityId, String>` entityId, `String` messageType, [`LuaValue` args ...])

 Sends an asynchronous message to an entity with the specified entity ID or unique ID with the specified message type and arguments and returns an `RpcPromise` which can be used to receive the result of the message when available.
 See the message table for information on entity message handling.
-This function __should not be called in any entity's init function__ as the sending entity will not have been fully loaded.
+This function **should not be called in any entity's `init` function**, as the sending entity will not have been fully loaded.

+See `message.md` for information on message handlers and `RpcPromise` objects.

 ---

 #### `RpcPromise<Vec2F>` world.findUniqueEntity(`String` uniqueId)

 Attempts to find an entity on the server by unique ID and returns an `RpcPromise` that can be used to get the position of that entity if successful.

+See `message.md` for information on `RpcPromise` objects.

 ---